 Each Fund is divided into three subsections; A, B and P. These are known as share classes and dictate the total charge (OCF) you pay.
 Each share class has a minimum investment amount, but the greater the amount of money you have in the Fund, the cheaper it is to invest.

-For those that invest directly with ourselves, we waive the minimum investment amount and allocate you the B units by default.
+For those that invest directly with ourselves via our online dealing platform, we waive the minimum investment amount and allocate you the B share class by default.

 How do I invest and what is the process?

-- Email to our dealing team at Slater.firstname.lastname@example.org
+- Email to our Operations team at Slater.firstname.lastname@example.org

 How do I find out how much my investment is worth?